This post may contain affiliate links. Please read our disclosure policy.

 Step Four – In a medium-sized bowl add the cream of mushroom soup, milk, salt, pepper and thyme.
 Whisk until smooth.
 Spread the soup mixture over the top of everything.
 Cover and cook on LOW for 7 hours without opening the lid during the cooking time.
 Serve and enjoy!

-• This meal also pairs perfectly with homemade buttered biscuits and/or cornbread.
+- This meal also pairs perfectly with homemade buttered biscuits and/or cornbread.

-• If you want to add extra vegetables, you can’t go wrong with green beans and carrots.
+- If you want to add extra vegetables, you can’t go wrong with green beans and carrots.

-Want to make in a dutch oven?
+Can I make this in a dutch oven?

 Going camping and want to use a dutch oven?
 The YouTube channel Outdoor Cast Iron has an amazing Dutch Oven Pigs in a Cornfield Recipe.